jmchilton/galaxy-ipython-machine/README.md

 After a download an initialization process - Galaxy with IPython embedded should be running on port [8010](http://localhost:8010).

+If all you want to do is explore using IPython from within Galaxy you should be ready to go, the rest of these instructions are for building the VM you just downloaded.

 Setup Build
 -----------------------